-Because of the role alcohol and drug misuse plays in contributing to illness, injury, and even death, it is crucial to have protocols in place to take advantage of teachable moments, implementing screening and brief intervention as part of routine care.
+Because of the role alcohol and drug misuse plays in contributing to illness, injury, and even death, it is crucial to have protocols to take advantage of a teachable moment by implementing screening and brief intervention as part of routine care.

 The National Survey on Drug Use and Health estimates that of the 22.6 million people who harbor a substance use disorder, only 10% to 11% are treated.
 The population of at-risk users far exceeds those with substance use disorders.
-For every one person who is dependent on alcohol, six or more are at-risk or have already experienced problems as a result of their use.
-1 Approximately 40% of patients admitted to trauma centers have a positive blood alcohol content.
-Approximately 60% of patients seen in trauma centers are under the influence of alcohol or drugs when admitted.2 Also, among patients who have screened positive for alcohol or other drug misuse, abuse, or dependence, 26% have a negative toxicology screen.2 McGlynn and her colleagues at RAND found that only 16% of traumatically injured inpatients had any medical record indication that substance use had been assessed.
-They found that 7% are intoxicated at admission and another 20% screen positive for alcohol misuse or abuse.3
+For every one person that is dependent on alcohol, six or more are at risk or have already experienced problems as a result of their use.
+Approximately 40% of the patients admitted to trauma centers have a positive blood alcohol content (BAC).2 If drug use is included, approximately 60% of patients seen in trauma centers are under the influence of alcohol or drugs when admitted.3 Also, among patients who have screened positive for alcohol or other drug misuse, abuse, or dependence, 26% have a negative toxicology screen.2 McGlynn and her colleagues at RAND found that only 16% of traumatically injured inpatients had any medical record indication that substance use had been assessed.
+They found that 7% are intoxicated at admission and another 20% screen positive for alcohol misuse or abuse.4